*This post contains affiliate links.

 Stay tuned for next week’s blog about the rest of the Komono sub-categories.

 Each week there seems to be a little gift that anchors the decluttering journey for me.
 And I’d love to share it with you.
-If you haven’t already, be sure to sign-up on my email list in the bar at the top of the page.
+If you haven’t already, be sure to sign-up on my email list in the form below.
 That’s how you’ll stay connected and get these posts directly to your inbox.